xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 }
 ```

+for the fft computation, the Cooley Tukey FFT algorithm is used

 the result of 2d-ifft is a ocean wave height field.
 then the glsl functions texture2d is used to lookup from within that texture.